ansible/awx/docs/rbac.md

      | -- AdminRole
            |-- parent = ResourceA.AdminRole

-When a user attempts to access ResourceB we will check for their level access using the set of all unique roles, include the parents.
+When a user attempts to access ResourceB we will check for their access using the set of all unique roles, include the parents.

     set: ResourceA.AdminRole, ResourceB.AdminRole